 Second, you will attract and engage several personas using varying mediums.

-For example, those who view or listen to your vodcast or your podcasts can have different needs and challenges from those who read or listen to your knowledge articles.
+For example, those who view or listen to your vodcast or podcasts can have different needs and challenges from those who read or listen to your knowledge articles.

 When you're in the editorial space, you may tailor your content and assets to each user and where they are in their buyer's journeys.
 However, on social media, you're throwing out content and hoping it reaches the audience that the content will resonate with most.